MansoorMajeed/esc.sh/content/posts/drafts/2024-08-30-making-plex-4k-streaming-work-across-the-globe/index.md

 ### Route53 for latency based routing

 > Note: For this to work, your domain needs to be managed by Route53 for DNS.
 However, if you already use another provider, you don't really have to move the entire DNS setup for that domain to Route53.
 Instead, you can simply delegate a subdomain to Route53.
 Read this Cloudflare documentation for an example [HERE](https://developers.cloudflare.com/dns/manage-dns-records/how-to/subdomains-outside-cloudflare/)
-> For example, `subdomain.esc.sh` can be delegated to Route53 and use Route53 to manage all subdomains below that while continuing to use the existing DNS provider for all the existing DNS records.
+> For example, `demo.esc.sh` can be delegated to Route53 and use Route53 to manage all subdomains below that while continuing to use the existing DNS provider for all the existing DNS records.
 You can choose whatever is more convenient to you.

 My plex domain is `plex.example.com`.
 This domain's DNS is handled by AWS Route53.
 Through the magic of latency based routing in AWS Route53, the domain `plex.example.com` will resolve to the IP that is closer to the client that is making the DNS request.
 You can read more about it in AWS documentation [HERE](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-latency.html)